Li-Yuanshuo/aoifolution/Aoifolution is the new evolution: A Beginner's Guide for Aoifolution.md

 This worm is NOT cool
 ```

-`cat` doesn't mean the meow cat, but the short for **concatenate**, which use for concatenate files together and print on the screen.
+`cat` doesn't mean the meow cat :cat2:, but the short for **concatenate**, which use for concatenate files together and print on the screen.
 Try to use it on worm1 and worm2
 ```bash
 cat worms/worm1 worms/worm2
 This worm is cool
 This worm is NOT cool
 ```
 Great!
-Now try to view the `.fasta` file:
+Now try to view the `.gff3` file:
 ```bash
 cat Homo_sapiens.GRCh38.112.ensembl.gff3
 ```